Ostorlab/agent_openvas/README.md

 ```

 This command will download and install `agent/ostorlab/openvas` and target the ip `8.8.8.8`.
-For more information, please refer to the <a href="https://oxo.ostorlab.co/docs" rel="follow">OXO Documentation</a>
+For more information, please refer to the [OXO Documentation](https://oxo.ostorlab.co/docs)

 ## Usage